 The Smart City Institute is an academic institute dedicated to the thematic of Smart Cities.
-It is founded on an original partnership between six private companies (Belfius, Proximus, Schréder, Strategy&, Vinci Energies and Total), a University and its Management School (HEC Liège) and Wallonia.
+It is founded on an original partnership between private companies, a University (ULiège) and its Management School (HEC Liège) and Wallonia.

 This new academic institute aims at stimulating research, teaching, innovation and entrepreneurship in the field of the “Smart City”.
 The SCI proposes to approach this thematic from a managerial angle (not a technical one) while collaborating with other disciplines (necessary multidisciplinary approach).